SMS Raja Tun Azlan Shah

 Sekolah Menengah Sains Raja Tun Azlan Shah (Raja Tun Azlan Shah Science Secondary School; abbreviated SERATAS) is a boarding school located 3 km from the town of Taiping, Perak, Malaysia.
 It is situated at the foot of Bukit Larut (Maxwell Hill).
 The school covers an area of 51.9 acre and was founded on 1 January 1982 under the Rancangan Malaysia Ketiga (RMK-3).
 The school was formerly known as Sekolah Menengah Sains Perak and as Sekolah Menengah Sains Taiping or SEMESTA.
+The school enrollement were focused mainly on excellent student from rural areas and economically disadvantage background.

+As of November 2024, the principal of SERATAS is Wan Shaiful Akmar bin Mohamad Idris.